se-edu/learningresources/contents/security/cryptography.md

 During decryption, each ciphertext bit is xored with the corresponding keystream bit to produce the plaintext.
 Notice that encryption and decryption are the same operation; this is possible since xoring a bit x with another bit y twice recovers the original bit; (x xor y) xor y = x.

-The simplest stream cipher is the [one-time pad,](https://en.wikipedia.org/wiki/One-time_pad).
-In this cipher, the keystream used is from a truly random source.
-The keystream is also the key.
+The simplest stream cipher is the [one-time pad](https://en.wikipedia.org/wiki/One-time_pad).
+In this cipher, the keystream used is bits from a truly random source, and is also the key.
 It is the only known cipher that cannot be cracked, even if the attacker has infinite computing power.
 This property is known as [perfect secrecy](https://crypto.stackexchange.com/questions/3896/simply-put-what-does-perfect-secrecy-mean); the ciphertext gives no additional information about the plaintext, so knowing the ciphertext does not provide any advantage to the attacker trying to recover the plaintext.
 Unfortunately, Shannon proved that any cipher that achieves perfect secrecy has the following limitations, making them [impractical](https://www.schneier.com/crypto-gram/archives/2002/1015.html#7).